daviejaneway/lincoln.js/README.md

 Goals
 -----
-lincoln.js aims to ease database migrations from SQL based systems to MongoDB, allowing you to query, update and insert your MongoDB data in a subset of the Standard Query Language.
+lincoln.js aims to ease database migrations from SQL based systems to MongoDB, allowing you to query, update and insert your MongoDB data in a subset of the Structured Query Language.

 Why?
 ----